georgringer/news/Documentation/DeveloperManual/ExtendNews/HooksSignals/Index.rst

 Example
 """""""
-This examples modifies the query and adds a constraint that only news records are shown which contain the word *yeah*.
+This examples modifies the settings by changing the category selection.

 First, register your implementation in the file ``ext_localconf.php``: